skoulouzis/lobcder/README.md

 ## Description
 This script takes the following steps:
-1.  creates the database specified in '-n' in the example  above that is  'lobcderDB'
+1. Creates the database specified in '-n' in the example  above that is  'lobcderDB'
-2.  grands privileges to the lobcder user  named 'lobcder' with the password  specified in '-p' in the example  above that is  'lobcderDBPass'
+2. Grands privileges to the lobcder user  named 'lobcder' with the password  specified in '-p' in the example  above that is  'lobcderDBPass'
-3.  clones the code from the git reposetory
+3. Clones the code from the git reposetory
-4.  compiles the code
+4. Compiles the code
-5.  modifies the context.xml and web.xml files and sets the database name and password which in the example above is ' lobcderDB' and ' lobcderDBPass'
+5. Modifies the context.xml and web.xml files and sets the database name and password which in the example above is ' lobcderDB' and ' lobcderDBPass'
-6.  initializes the database by creating the necessary tables and triggers
+6. Initializes the database by creating the necessary tables and triggers
-7.  sets the storage backend locations and credentials according to the storage file set in '-f'
+7. Sets the storage backend locations and credentials according to the storage file set in '-f'
-8.  deploys lobcder on tomcat
+8. Deploys lobcder on tomcat

 After execution is over you'll need to edit the lobcder.properties file.
 In that file you can find explanations for each property